mrYakamoto/data-drill-nested-arrays/README.md

 # Data Drill: Nested Arrays

 ## Summary
 Arrays are useful objects for storing collections of data: a list of numbers, strings, or what-have-you.
 They are fairly simple objects, and their flexibility leads to limitless possibilities for use.
-One common design pattern we''ll encounter is the *nested array*, an array whose elements are arrays themselves.
+One common design pattern we'll encounter is the *nested array*, an array whose elements are arrays themselves.
 A list of lists, we could say.

 ```ruby
 tic_tac_toe_board = [